sympy/sympy/doc/src/explanation/active-deprecations.md

 ## Version 1.7.1

 (deprecated-distribution-randomindexedsymbol)=
-### Calling `sympy.stats.StochasticProcess.distribution` with
+### Calling `sympy.stats.StochasticProcess.distribution` with `RandomIndexedSymbol`
-`RandomIndexedSymbol`

-The `distribution` method of `sympy.stats` [stochastic processes](sympy-stats-stochastic-processes) used to accept a `RandomIndexedSymbol` (that is, a stochastic process indexed with a timestamp), but should now only be called with the time stamp.
+The `distribution` method of `sympy.stats` [stochastic processes](sympy-stats-stochastic-processes) used to accept a `RandomIndexedSymbol` (that is, a stochastic process indexed with a timestamp), but should now only be called with the timestamp.

-For example, if we have
+For example, if you have

 ```py
 >>> from sympy import symbols